 According to Investopedia, “selling away” refers to when a broker solicits a client “to purchase securities not held or offered by the executing brokerage firm.”
 Usually, firms have set product lists that brokers can offer clients.
 Approved products like these have undergone due diligence screenings to ensure that they are quality investing tools.

 In its “Obligations to Your Firm,” FINRA notes that brokers may conduct a securities business as an agent “only while under the direct supervision of your firm.”
 Brokers cannot participate in securities transactions away from their firm unless they have written approval to do so (FINRA Rule 3280).

-On several firm compliance certifications, Turner falsely attested to understanding and agreeing to comply with the UBS prohibition on selling away.
-However, Turner went to great lengths to conceal his involvement in selling the Fairfax “fixed annuities,” which he knew were not firm-approved products.
-He directed his Fairfax contact, who also happened to be a friend from college, to send copies of annuity statements to a personal P.O.
+Based on the allegations detailed by FINRA, on several firm compliance certifications Turner falsely attested to understanding and agreeing to comply with the UBS prohibition on selling away.
+However, as FINRA alleged, Turner went to great lengths to conceal his involvement in selling the Fairfax “fixed annuities,” which he knew were not firm-approved products.
+He also allegedly directed his Fairfax contact, who also happened to be a friend from college, to send copies of annuity statements to a personal P.O.
 Box as opposed to the firm’s office.